Join 1,972,984 Americans who searched DMV.org for insurance rates

 Does Your Company Need Commercial Underinsured Motorist Coverage?

-If your company is financially stable and able to easily absorb blows such as the one mentioned above, perhaps you get can by without underinsured protection.
+If your company is financially stable and able to easily absorb repair or medical expenses, you might be able to get by without underinsured motorist coverage.

-But, realize this coverage helps your employees who drive your commercial vehicles as part of their job.
-If they're injured in an auto accident by an underinsured motorist, they could have to pay the remaining medical bills on their own.
-(Even if they have personal underinsured motorist coverage, it probably won't apply in this situation.)
+However, you should note that this coverage helps your employees who drive your commercial vehicles as part of their job.
+If they are injured in an auto accident by an underinsured motorist, having underinsured motorist coverage can be a supplement to your workers' compensation insurance.